Author: Jason Raynor

 Butcher / Small Meat Processor

-Often have off cuts and more flexibility in ordering specific things for you.
-Can be cheaper or more expensive depending on your area.
+Local butchers often have off cuts and more flexibility in ordering specific things for you.
+It can be cheaper or more expensive depending on your area.
 Some even cater to raw feeders.

 Some slaughterhouses have a small retail office attached and will sell directly to the public.
 Depending on what they process they should have access to just about everything you need (maybe not bone-in meats if they don’t process poultry).
 Some have specific pet food sections in their retail areas.
 Prices are usually very good because there is no cost to ship and store product.